-Okay, I’m just gonna through my two cents in (along with the rest of the world) regarding this ridiculously self-indulgent romance.
+Okay, I’m just gonna throw my two cents in (along with the rest of the world) regarding this ridiculously self-indulgent romance.

-Although, in its defence, for a film that has no right whatsoever being over two hours long, it paces itself fairly well (once you get over the halfway mark), but perhaps that was the two glasses of red wine and the dark chocolate that I was snaffling during the film that were keeping me entertained rather than Adele Exarchopoulos sobbing noisily every five minutes.
+Although, in its defence, for a film that has no right whatsoever being over two hours long, it does manage to pace itself fairly well (once you get over the halfway mark), but perhaps that was the two glasses of red wine and the dark chocolate that I was snaffling during the film that were keeping me entertained rather than Adele Exarchopoulos sobbing noisily every five minutes.

 8:07 pm • 30 November 2013 • 1 note

 S A V I N G M R. B A N K S (2013)